camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 ## How to use

-The Zeebe C# client boostrap extensions is available via nuget (https://www.nuget.org/packages/zb-client-bootstrap/).
+The Zeebe C# client bootstrap extensions is available via nuget (https://www.nuget.org/packages/zb-client-bootstrap/).

 See [examples] and [blog post](https://link.medium.com/4a3yax14gjb) for more information.

 ## Quick start

-All classes which implement `IJobHandler<TJob>`, `IJobHandler<TJob, TResponse>`, `IAsyncJobHandler<TJob>` or `IAsyncJobHandler<TJob, TResponse>` are automaticly found, added to the service collection and autowired to Zeebe when you register this boostrap project with the `IServiceCollection.BoostrapZeebe()` extension method.
+All classes which implement `IJobHandler<TJob>`, `IJobHandler<TJob, TResponse>`, `IAsyncJobHandler<TJob>` or `IAsyncJobHandler<TJob, TResponse>` are automaticly found, added to the service collection and autowired to Zeebe when you register this bootstrap project with the `IServiceCollection.BootstrapZeebe()` extension method.

-The `BoostrapZeebe` method has two parameters:
+The `BootstrapZeebe` method has two parameters:

 1. `ZeebeBootstrapOptions` via [configuration, action delegate or both](https://docs.microsoft.com/en-us/dotnet/core/extensions/options-library-authors).
 1. An array with assembly filters, only assemblies which start with one of the filters will be scanned for job handlers.